heri/studiozenkai/content/post/bots.md

 ![Dentist](/images/bot-dentist.jpg "[bot dentist]")

 This bot would check in an availability calendar, and provide triage for new customers.
-Success would depend on past logging of customer interactions and tagging good answers.
+Success would depend on good tagging of customer interactions and offering good options that leaves little room for ambiguity.

-An assistant would provide better service, but the person would not be available at 3AM when the tooth hurts!
+A human assistant would provide better service with good empathy, but that person would not be available at 3AM when the tooth hurts!

 In the same way, you could rent a car or an AirBnb.
 The bot can go into the database of products and match with availability calendars.